robertrosenbusch/gfx803_rocm/README.md

 # Install Ollama and Open-Webui for ROCm 6.3
 > [!NOTE]
-> You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.
+> You should have at least 8 GB of RAM available to run up to 7B models, and two GFX803 cards to run the 13B models

 1. install the docker-subsystem / docker.io on your linux system
 2. download the latest file version of this github-repos vi git clone